-- Be clear that harmful traditional practices are rooted in misogyny. - Be clear that inequalities affecting the groups who follow these practices are due to power dynamics and perceptions that exist in the larger society.
-The discrimination that some communities face, in the form of islamophobia and racism, can act as a barrier to seeking support or speaking out about any form of violence. - Emphasize that it is premeditated violence which no cultural tradition can justify. - Use the expression 'so-called honour crimes'.
-These practices have nothing to do with honour, they are criminal acts.

-- Maintain the distinction between forced marriage and arranged marriage.
+- Be clear that harmful traditional practices are rooted in misogyny.
+Don't stigmatise any ethnic, cultural, or religious group.
+The discrimination that some communities face, in the form of islamophobia and racism, can act as a barrier to seeking support or speaking out about any form of violence. - Use the term 'honour' with caution.
+These practices have nothing to do with honour, they are criminal acts. - Maintain the distinction between forced marriage and arranged marriage.
 Be clear that in forced marriage, at least one party does not consent to the marriage and some element of duress is involved.
-Affected communities may protect and support perpetrators, and victim-survivors themselves may be unaware they are experiencing VAWG. - If you are covering a story in which a victim-survivor would like to remain anonymous, ensure that you do not include any details which could lead to identification.
-Connections which communities have with each other can too easily be underestimated.
+Affected communities may protect and support perpetrators, and victim-survivors themselves may be unaware they are experiencing VAWG.

+- If you are covering a story in which a victimsurvivor would like to remain anonymous, ensure that you do not include any details which could lead to identification.
+Often, the connections which minority communities have with each other are underestimated.
 Disclosing a detail which may seem innocuous can lead to the identification of an individual within their community. - Most so-called 'honour-based' violence is interfamilial.
 If an interviewee requires language support, always use a professional interpreter service.
 Never ask family members or children to interpret as any member of the family could be involved, including the mother of the victim.